- view all thumbnails

 Curving high above a bed piled with luxurious linens and plush pillows, this headboard makes a sensational style statement.
 Its elegant shape and lush tufting play off the dramatic bedding, but the linenlike quality of the fabric speaks to the bedroom's charming primitive qualities -- whitewashed paneled walls, jute rug, and wicker table -- marrying the rustic with the sublime.

 A pair of shamrock-green headboards sets the sweetly preppy tone in this bedroom designed for two.
-The cloudlike shape of the headboards is whimsical, but the crisp white linens and walls keep the whimsy in check to create a look that will last from childhood to teenagedom.
-To store items beneath the bed, add a matching bed skirt for a polished finish.
+The cloudlike shape of the headboards is whimsical, but the crisp white linens and walls keep the whimsy in check to create a look that will last from childhood to teenage-dom.
+To conceal anything collecting beneath the bed, add a matching bed skirt for a polished finish.

 To make an extra-luxurious statement, opt for a headboard in an elegant fabric and a rich color.
 Here, velvet and chocolate brown are the material and color of choice.
 A complementary blue-and-orange color pairing balances the rich brown, while a luxurious silk throw pillow keeps up with the velvety headboard's elegant demeanor.

 In a room filled with gorgeous patterns and colors, a simple headboard can be just as much of a standout as an ornamented one.
-This subdued creamy white headboard is trimmed in oversize nailheads for a distinctive finish.
+This subdued creamy-white headboard is trimmed in oversize nailhead for a distinctive finish.

 Blend rounded lines with straight edges.
 The circular pattern on the headboard and bed skirt creates a striking effect with the rigid lines of the rectangular headboard.
 The result is an eye-appealing balance that makes a big impact in this room.